Do I need planning permission?

 These must be completed by 30th May 2019.

-*The size limits will double from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses.
+*The size limits double.
+This is from 4 metres to 8 metres for detached houses, and from 3 metres to 6 metres for all other houses.

-For more information on the notification process and for information on what is required to notify us, please see the extensions section of the national planning portal
+For more information on the notification process and what is required to notify us, please see the extensions section of the national planning portal.

 Where can I find more information?

 You can find more information on the design of extensions and conservatories in Chapter 4 of Camden Planning Guidance 1 - Design (PDF)